zaminikarahua-sys/LIFEJOY-whitepaper/README.md

 Welcome to the official repository for $IJOY.

-A community-driven memecoin built on BNB Chain with sustainable tokenomics, holder rewards, and long-term growth strategy.
+A community-driven memecoin built on BNB Chain & X Layer (OKX Chain) with sustainable tokenomics, holder rewards, and long-term growth strategy.

 📜 Whitepaper
 👉 [Whitepaper](Whitepaper)